storybuilder-org/StoryCAD/README.md

 ## Getting Started

 StoryBuilder is a duck with its feet in two ponds: the user community of writers and the community of developers.

 ### For writers

 If you are (or want to be) a fiction writer, welcome!
 StoryBuilder is for you.
 An introduction to StoryBuilder for users is the [User Documentation][9].

+Our [YouTube videos][28] can help you learn more about StoryBuilder.

 You're welcome to try the software for yourself (it's free.)
-StoryBuilder is currently in beta test.
-If you're interested in becoming a beta tester, please email support@storybuilder.org and ask for a copy of the software.

-you can find complete documentation in the [User Manual][8], which also serves as online help for the program.
+You can find complete documentation in the [User Manual][8], which also serves as online help for the program.

 ### For Developers